BasitAyaz/BasitAyaz/README.md

 ### Features:

-- [Pre-built Styling of React Native]
+- Pre-built Styling of React Native.
-- [React Native Styling made Easy by RNC Styles]
+- React Native Styling made Easy by RNC Styles.
-- [Too Much Easy to use like Bootstrap]
+- Too Easy to use like Bootstrap.

 ### Documentation: